-Schegloff and others have been engaged in what Sacks anticipated: if we wish to disagree with an analysis we can return to the materials that underwrite it, and examine them again.
-Re-analyses are hardly new in science and social science, but Sacks opened up an exercise that is distinctive to sequential analysis.
-The disagreement returns to the transcripts and records to show how they can be productively described differently, as of the parties' 'demonstrable orientations'.
+Schegloff and others have been engaged in what Sacks anticipated: if we wish to disagree with an analysis we can return to the materials that underwrites it, and examine them again.

 Clearly, every collection is assembled to serve an interest, as in the collection that organized the repair paper (Schegloff, Sacks and Jefferson 1977).
 Through the careful description of its constituent cases, it delivered, among other things, the insight of the 'repair space' of four positions.
 And of course re-analysis is more than nay-saying.
 It is rather saying that the materials in question have been mis-sighted and giving grounds for how else we might take interest in them, as in our last exhibit.